This easy carrot and parsnip soup is warming, filling and full of flavour. It’s deliciously smooth and creamy and a very comforting soup.

 Parsnips are root vegetables that almost look like white carrots.
 They are in season between September and March and have a slightly sweeter taste than carrots.
 They are great roasted but are more often used in soups and stews.

 What to Serve with Carrot and Parsnip Soup

 More Soup Recipes

 If like me, you love your soups then I have you covered!
-I have quite a few soup recipes on this blog, like my Roasted Carrot Soup with Fennel this is one of my favourite soups, it also comes with some delicious parsnip chips!
-Or try my Roast Butternut Squash and Parsnip Soup recipe, which is one of the most popular soup recipes on my blog for a long time now.
+I have quite a few soup recipes on this blog, like my Roasted Carrot Soup with Fennel this is one of my favourite soups!
+Or try my Roast Butternut Squash and Parsnip Soup recipe, which has been one of the most popular soup recipes on my blog for a long time now.
+My Creamy Potato and Parsnip Soup is a cosy Autumn soup that is rich and creamy.
 Finally, my Spiced Sweet Potato Soup is a lovely simple soup which always satisfies.

 Carrot and Parsnip Soup

 - 2 stalks of celery finely sliced

 - ½ level tbsp finely chopped thyme leaves